 Function Sets/queries the mobile country code (MCC) for the currently selected test application.
-This setting cannot be changed while Operating Mode is set to "Active Cell."
-This setting can only be changed when the Operating Mode is set to Cell Off (CALL:OPERating:MODE OFF).
-Setting Range: 0 to 999 Query Range: 0 to 999 RST Setting 1 Requirements Test Application Revision: A.02 and above Programming Example OUTPUT 714; "CALL: CELL: MCCODE 310" !Sets the mobile country code to 310.
+If this setting is changed while the Operating Mode is "Active Cell.", the test set will perform the BCCH Update procedure.
+Setting Range: 0 to 999 Query Range: 0 to 999 RST Setting 1 Requirements Test Application Revision: A.02 and above Programming Example OUTPUT 714; "CALL:CELL:MCCODE 310" !Sets the mobile country code to 310.